Henry Stanhope Freeman

 Henry Stanhope Freeman (died April 1865) was the first Governor of the Lagos Colony, serving from 22 January 1862 to April 1865.

 Background

 Freeman was British Vice-Consul at Ghadames in Libya, and while there put together notes on one of the Tuareg languages.

 Freeman was elected a member of the Royal Asiatic Society on 14 December 1861.

 He was also a member of the Anthropological society, attending and speaking at some of the meetings but not contributing to the society's publications.

-Before being appointed Governor of Lagos, Freeman was British Vice-Consul at Janina in Greece.
+Before being appointed Governor of Lagos, Freeman was British Vice-Consul at Janina in the Ottoman Empire.